syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-forms.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Forms/Auto-naming-of-form-fields-in-a-PDF-document).

 The following screenshot shows the enabling and disabling of form fields auto naming in PDF documents.

 ![Auto Naming](Form_images/Form_img1.png)